Access to education

 Children below 12 go to elementary school either at the school nearby the AZC or at the AZC itself.
 Children between the age of 12 and 18 are first taught in an international class.
 When their level of Dutch is considered as sufficient, they enrol in the suitable education programme.[3]

 According to the RVA, the COA provides access to educational programmes for adults at the AZC.[4]
-Depending on the stage of the asylum application, the COA offers different educational programmes including vocational training.
+Depending on the stage of the asylum application, the COA offers different educational programmes, focused on the language training and classes about Dutch society and the labour market.
 Refugees who have been granted a residence permit can still be offered an educational programme.[5]

 [1] Law of 30 May 1968 houdende vaststelling Leerplichtwet 1969, available in Dutch at: http://bit.ly/2kKXQpV.